Choices that make a difference in how you see yourself and what you do in the world around you!

 Image taken from Em's facebook page.

+I remember growing up and having lots of friends.
 Neighborhood friends, church friends, school friends, camp friends, cheerleading friends, and boyfriends.

 Only a few made it to the highly regarded place known as best friends.